crackerfly/SingBox-Formula/README.md

 | **Update output file** | Generate + validate, then install the result to the **Output config path** (with a rotating backup).
 Does not restart sing-box. |

 Starting and stopping the converter is done from the **Enable converter service** switch in Basic Settings (tick/untick + *Save & Apply*), not from this section.
-Buttons show a spinner while running and the status card **refreshes automatically**, so it reflects the new state (e.g. right after Save & Apply, while the service is still coming up) without a manual page reload. *Refresh*, *Check* and *Update* start the converter automatically if it is not running.
+Buttons show a spinner while running, results appear as a transient floating toast, and the status card **refreshes automatically**.
+*Restart* waits until the old process has exited and the new one answers its health check before reporting the real outcome. *Refresh*, *Check* and *Update* run **in the background**: progress streams into the Recent Update Log, the action buttons stay disabled while one is running (even across page reloads), and a toast reports success or failure on completion.
+They start the converter automatically if it is not running.

 ### Templates tab